-The elaboration of the document has benefitted from the first Voluntary National Report (VNR) on SDG progress, submitted to ECOSOC in July 2022.
-The intersectoral analysis with a prioritized set of key development challenges have informed the new Cooperation Framework of the UN covering the period 2023 till 2027, that sharpens its focus on key transition areas to accelerate the SDGs where the UN has a comparative advantage and can make the difference.
-CCA's integrated and evidencebased analysis should be updated regularly to serve as an up-to-date analytical resource to ensure that UN support is relevant and linked to national development priorities.
-The present report was updated in January 2024.
+The elaboration of the document has coincided with the finalization of the Graduation strategy for Sao Tome and Principe which is foreseen for December 2024, and the first Voluntary National Report (VNR) on SDG progress, submitted to ECOSOC in July 2022.
+The intersectoral analysis with a prioritized set of key development challenges have been taken into account for the new Cooperation Framework of the UN covering the period 2023 till 2027, that I sharpens its focus on areas where it has clear comparative advantages and can make the difference.